IntellectualSites/documentation/plotsquared/commands.md

 ### DEBUGSAVETEST

-This command will force the recreation of all plots in the DB
+This command will force the recreation of all plots in the database.

 **Usage:**
 `/plot debugsavetest`